 Want to actually try a new winter thrill yourself?
 Try scaling an icy cliff at Robinson Park in Sandstone, Minnesota, 65 miles southwest of Duluth.
 This pretty park offers ice and mixed climbing during the winter months.
 It’s actually the very first ice climbing park in the state.

-If you’ve climbed before (but maybe not outdoors), head to the park for ice climbing instructional clinics during Sandstone Ice Festival January 5-7.
+If you’ve climbed before (but maybe not outdoors), head to the park for ice climbing instructional clinics during Sandstone Ice Festival every January.
 Climbers must be at least 15 years old and be familiar with climbing knots and belay technique.
 A limited selection of demo gear is available.

 Want to skip the climbing this year?
 No worries.
 You can join winter enthusiasts from all over the Midwest and Canada for winter camping, snowshoeing and skinny skiing, as well as the aptly named Frozen Kettle chili cook off.

 Cheer for your hockey teams at an outdoor rink